mail_outline sales@mediastorehouse.com

 Readymoney Cove, Fowey, July 1947A GWR Publicity view of Readymoney Cove at Fowey, Cornwall in July 1947.
 Children on holiday are playing on this sheltered beach near Fowey with the distinctive building behind

-Penzance Promenade, 1930sA GWR Publicity view of Penzance Promenade, Cornwall in the 1930s around the time the lido was constructed.
-Holidaymakers are strolling along the promenade near the buildings on the seafront in
+Penzance Promenade, 1930sA GWR Publicity view of Penzance Promenade, Cornwall in the 1930s around the time the lido was constructed

 GWR Double Decker Milnes-Daimler omnibus, Penzance, 1904A rather crowded double decker bus seen outside Penzance Station in 1904.
 This bus ran between Marazion, Penzance and Newlyn.
 A further service was added to St Just and Lands End